Series: ETERNAL WOLF CLAN

 > Liam: The new werewolf king.
 In book 1, the Dires save his life after from a brutal attack by weretrappers and witches.

-BOOK 1: Dire Needs
+NOVEL 1: Dire Needs

 As the book opens, Rifter (the hero) picks up Gwen (the heroine) in a Were biker bar and takes her back to her home for a night of sex that is interrupted when Gwen has one of her increasingly frequent seizures.
 Gwen is a medical resident who has been told that she has a terminal brain tumor, which is supposedly what is causing the seizures.
 When Gwen's home is attacked by witches and weretrappers, Rifter moves her into the Dires' home for protection.
 The plot follows the couple as they fall in lust/love in between attacks by their enemies, who are desperately trying to capture Gwen for reasons unknown to either Gwen or the Dires.
 The romance is the first and foremost focus of the plot, with the attacks as the secondary story line.
 Eventually, even the FBI gets involved.
 There is one more slender plot thread that follows Liam's doomed love affair with a human nurse who works with Gwen.
 The bedroom scenes between Gwen and Rifter are graphic enough to earn a "4" in sensuality, but I bumped up the book's overall sensuality rating to "5" because of a detailed threesome scene involving Vice and a Were couple.

 One of the major problems with book 1 is that it is overstuffed with exposition, much of which is repeated several times.
-This is a series that could definitely have used a Prologue to get the mythology out of the way once and for all, because the Dires' history is told, retold, and told again throughout the book—way too many times.
+This is a series that could definitely have used a Prologue to get the mythology out of the way once and for all, because the Dires' history is told, retold, and told again throughout the bookway too many times.
 Also repeated ad nauseum are the cutesy wolfy phrases "big bad wolf" and "huffing and puffing."

 Additionally, there are several holes in the plot.
 I can't go into detail on many of the plot problems because I want to avoid spoilers, but I will describe one of the worst.
 (Although it is a spoiler, I don't think that it will ruin the story for you because I am confidant that you will have figured out Gwen's situation long before it is formally revealed.)
 Throughout most of the book, Rifter and the rest of the Dires believe that Gwen is fully human, and she comes to live in their house very early in the story.
-Then, very late in the book, we learn that their house is visible ONLY to supernaturals—that NO humans can see it.
-Now, I ask you—how could these supposedly intelligent Dires not wonder why the supposedly "human" Gwen had no trouble living in and walking in and out of their "invisible" house for days and days?
+Then, very late in the book, we learn that their house is visible ONLY to supernaturalsthat NO humans can see it.
+Now, I ask youhow could these supposedly intelligent Dires not wonder why the supposedly "human" Gwen had no trouble living in and walking in and out of their "invisible" house for days and days?
 My guess is that the author needed the house to be invisible for a key scene near the end of the book, but she didn't bother to restructure the story to deal with Gwen's habitation of the house.
 The author tries to fix things up in a six-line dialogue between Gwen and Rifter in which Gwen tells Rifter that the house was never invisible to her (Duh!) and he says, "If you'd said that earlier, it would've been my first clue that there was something going on with you." (p.
-342) Totally illogical and unbelievable—and very sloppy story plotting.
+342) Totally illogical and unbelievableand very sloppy story plotting.

 So...in conclusion, I'm not really impressed with this series.
 It is a mash-up of the mythologies of several other (better) series, and book 1 is overloaded with repetitious exposition.
 This first book is nearly 400 pages long, and it could easily have been edited down by 40 or 50 pages just by telling us about the mythology just once.
+Click HERE to read an excerpt from Dire Needs (scroll down the page a bit to find it).

 No comments: